dawnzs01/FlakyBuild/docs/src/main/md/spring-integration.md

 ## Spring Integration

-Spring Cloud GCP provides Spring Integration adapters that allow your applications to use Enterprise Integration Patterns backed up by Google Cloud Platform services.
+Spring Framework on Google Cloud provides Spring Integration adapters that allow your applications to use Enterprise Integration Patterns backed up by Google Cloud services.

 ### Channel Adapters for Cloud Pub/Sub

 The channel adapters for Google Cloud Pub/Sub connect your Spring [`MessageChannels`](https://docs.spring.io/spring-integration/reference/html/channel.html) to Google Cloud Pub/Sub topics and subscriptions.
-This enables messaging between different processes, applications or micro-services backed up by Google Cloud Pub/Sub.
+This enables messaging between different processes, applications or microservices backed up by Google Cloud Pub/Sub.

 The Spring Integration Channel Adapters for Google Cloud Pub/Sub are